mcandre/unmake/README.md

 Neither `make`, nor linters, can perfectly read the mind of the `makefile` author.
 A rule that is syntactically valid, but accidentally neglects to declare a relevant prerequisite, can result in `make` misbehaving.

 A rule with zero prerequisites, zero inline commands, and zero indented commands, may trigger a parse error.
-But a syntactically valid rule that happens to omit relevant prerequisite tasks or files (e.g. C/C++ source files), will run poorly in `make`, and may not be safeguarded by any linter messages.
+But a syntactically valid rule that happens to omit relevant prerequisite tasks or files (e.g. C/C++ source files), can run poorly in `make`, and may not be safeguarded by any linter messages.

 Users are expected to have working knowledge of `make`, including the basic semantics of how `make` resolves task trees.